-Used by the Spanish Republicans in the Spanish Civil War of 1931-1939, “Himno de Riego”, written during the 19th century, had been a popular patriotic song since it was written, including at the outbreak of the war.
+Used by the Spanish Republicans, “Himno de Riego”, written during the 19th century, had been a popular patriotic song since it was written.
 The anthem was named after Rafael de Riego, a general during the first period of republican rule (1820-1823).
-The anthem was also used briefly at the conclusion of that war (from April 7, 1822 to the 1823 restoration of the monarchy.)
+The anthem was also used briefly at the conclusion of that period (from April 7, 1822 to the 1823 restoration of the monarchy.)

 Special thanks to: Reinhard Popp and Francesc A.Roca for some of this information.